Amit Sahai: Zero-knowledge proofs and secure computation

+Non-interactive proof systems

+Sahai's 2008 paper with Jens Groth, "Efficient Non-interactive Proof Systems for Bilinear Groups," introduced a new type of non-interactive proof system offering improved efficiency for cryptographic applications over bilinear groups.
+The paper received the 2023 IACR Test of Time Award for Eurocrypt.

+Recognition

+Sahai was named an Alfred P. Sloan Foundation Research Fellow in 2002.
+He received an Okawa Research Grant Award in 2007, a Xerox Foundation Faculty Award in 2010, and a Google Faculty Research Award in 2010.
+He received the Pazy Memorial Award in 2012.
-Sahai was elected as an ACM Fellow in 2018 for "contributions to cryptography and to the development of indistinguishability obfuscation".

-In 2019, he was named a Fellow of the International Association for Cryptologic Research for "fundamental contributions, including to secure computation, zero knowledge, and functional encryption, and for service to the IACR."

-Sahai was named a Simons Investigator by the Simons Foundation in 2021.
-He was also named a Fellow of the Royal Society of Arts.
+He was elected an ACM Fellow in 2018 "for contributions to cryptography and to the development of indistinguishability obfuscation."
+In 2019, he was named a Fellow of the International Association for Cryptologic Research "for fundamental contributions, including to secure computation, zero knowledge, and functional encryption, and for service to the IACR."
+He was named a Simons Investigator by the Simons Foundation in 2021 and a Fellow of the Royal Society of Arts the same year.

-In 2022, he received the Michael and Shelia Held Prize from the National Academy of Sciences for “outstanding, innovative, creative, and influential research in the areas of combinatorial and discrete optimization, or related parts of computer science, such as the design and analysis of algorithms and complexity theory.”
+In 2022, Sahai received the Michael and Sheila Held Prize from the National Academy of Sciences for "outstanding, innovative, creative, and influential research" in his development of indistinguishability obfuscation.
+That year, he was also invited to deliver a special sectional lecture at the International Congress of Mathematicians.

-In 2023, he received the Test of Time Award from the International Association for Cryptologic Research for his 2008 paper "Efficient Non-interactive Proof Systems for Bilinear Groups".

-He was elected as a Fellow of the American Mathematical Society in the 2024 class of fellows.
+He was elected a Fellow of the American Mathematical Society in the 2024 class of fellows.

+Sahai's papers have received multiple Test of Time Awards from the IACR (for Eurocrypt 2020, Eurocrypt 2023, and ACM CCS 2016), as well as a Best Paper Award at STOC 2021.
+For his teaching, he received the 2016 Lockheed Martin Excellence in Teaching Award from UCLA Samueli.